0ceanWavves/AgriWeatherPro/docs/troubleshooting.md

    Visit our community forum at forum.agriweatherpro.com for help from other users.

 3. **Contact Support**:
-   Email us at support@agriweatherpro.com with:
+   Email us at Sales@synthed.xyz with:
    - Detailed description of the issue
    - Steps to reproduce
    - Screenshots if applicable